Hannibal (2001 film): Involvement of Jodie Foster

 Foster told Larry King in 1997 that she "would definitely be part of" a sequel to The Silence of the Lambs.
 In the same year, she told Entertainment Weekly: "Anthony Hopkins always talks about it.
 I mean, everybody wants to do it.
 Every time I see him, it's like: 'When is it going to happen?
 When is it going to happen?'"
 De Laurentiis thought Foster would decline once she read the book, and believed the final film was better for it.
 Hopkins also had doubts Foster would be involved, saying he had a "hunch" she would not be.

 Foster confirmed that she had turned down the film in December 1999.
-This caused problems for Universal and production partner Metro-Goldwyn-Mayer.
+This caused problems for Universal and production partner Metro-Goldwyn-Mayer (MGM).
 "The studio is just back from the holiday and is regrouping based on the news, and has no cohesive game plan at the moment," said Kevin Misher, Universal's President of Production.
 Misher added that, "It was one of those moments when you sit down and think, 'Can Clarice be looked upon as James Bond for instance?
 A character who is replaceable?'
 Or was Jodie Foster Clarice Starling, and the audience will not accept anyone else?"
 Foster said in December 1999 that the characterization of Starling in Hannibal had "negative attributes" and "betrayed" the original character.